Ben-Brady/workify/README.md

 Getting the worker to bundle correctly is a bit finicky.

-If your using Vite, I recommend using their url import syntax
+If you are using Vite, I recommend using their url import syntax

 ```ts
 import WorkerURL from "./worker?worker&url";